Disability Federation of Ireland Board

 DFI Board

-Michael Doyle Vice Chairperson
+Michael Doyle Chairperson

-Michael has been employed with the Irish Wheelchair Association for over 20 years.
+Michael has been employed with the Irish Wheelchair Association (IWA) for over 20 years.
 He has held several positions over that period, his current position is National Director of Assisted Living Services.
 The Assisted Living Services is the largest of IWA's services which provides the service of a personal assistant to individuals with physical and sensory disabilities.
 These PA's assist individuals in their homes and communities facilitating community participation, access to education, employment andimproved quality of life.
 The service is designed by the individual to maximise control over their personal service.
 In 2018, the Assisted Living Service provided support to over 2,300 individuals.

-Michael is also the Director with responsibilty for the organisaitons' transport fleet of over 120 vehicles and the Monitoring Assesment Advice and Tuition Service, this service provides driving lessons to people with disabilities across the country in specially adapted vehicles.
+Michael is also the Director with responsibilty for the organisations' transport fleet of over 120 vehicles and the Monitoring Assesment Advice and Tuition Service, this service provides driving lessons to people with disabilities across the country in specially adapted vehicles.
 In 2018, they provided driving tuition to 330 students, facilitating them to commence or return to driving.

 Gráinne-O’Leary

-Gráinne O’Leary Vice Chairperson
+Gráinne O’Leary 1st Vice Chairperson

 Over the past 13 years Gráinne has developed, lead and implemented an ambitious Services Programme for people living with arthritis and supporting infrastructure for service delivery, including the Stanford University Self-Management Programme to over 5,000 people.
 She has actively participated in the growth of the organisation and the ongoing development and implementation of its long- term strategy.
 Gráinne has built, motivated and managed teams of staff and volunteers to deliver on the strategic goals, objectives and targets of the services.